Git Internals: How Git Stores Data Under the Hood

 .git/

-├── objects/ # Stores all Git objects (blobs, trees, commits)
+├── objects/ # All Git objects (blobs, trees, commits, tags) stored here

-Understanding this structure helps when troubleshooting issues or recovering lost commits using tools explained in undoing changes in Git.
+Understanding this structure is invaluable when troubleshooting issues or recovering lost commits.
+The reflog, in particular, is your safety net for undoing mistakes, as covered in undoing changes in Git.

 The Staging Area (Index)

-One of Git’s unique features is the staging area, also known as the index.
-It acts as a buffer between your working directory and the repository.
+One of Git's unique features is the staging area, also known as the index.
+It acts as an intermediate buffer between your working directory (where you edit files) and the repository (where history is permanently stored).
+This three-stage architecture gives you precise control over what gets committed.

 References and HEAD

-Git uses references, also called refs, to point to commits.
-These include branches and tags.
-Instead of remembering long hashes, Git uses readable names like main or feature/login.
+Git uses references, or refs, to point to commits.
+Branches and tags are both types of references.
+Instead of forcing you to remember long, unreadable SHA-1 hashes, Git lets you use friendly names like main or feature/payment-integration.

-The HEAD pointer is a special reference that points to the current branch you are working on.
-When you switch branches, HEAD moves to point to the new branch.
+The HEAD pointer is a special reference that indicates where you are currently working.
+In most cases, HEAD points to a branch reference, which in turn points to a commit.
+When you switch branches with git checkout or git switch, Git updates HEAD to point to the new branch.

 git gc